ryanhryu/cse15l-lab-reports/lab-report-2.md

 ## Part 3
 Before week 2, I did not even know what a server is.
-Now I learned how servers and clients are connected and I can do that on my terminal using commands.
-Also, being able to remotely sign in and control a computer distant from my location was interesting to learn.
-For week 3, I had a little bit of experience with VS code but never run a terminal on it, so that was new to me.
-Learning how to learn ssh-keygen was very new to me and I think it is going to be useful in the future.
+Now I have learned to compile and run servers using terminal commands.
+Also, being able to manipulate the NumberServer to StringServer reminded me of how to work with java classes.
+Most importantly, I learned how servers and clients are connected and I can log into a remote computer using `ssh` command.
+Being able to remotely sign in and control a computer distant from my location was interesting to learn.
+Using `ssh-keygen` command will let me save a lot of time from not having to type the password every time, which I think is going to be useful in the future for signing into remote computers.
+For week 3, I had a little bit of experience with VS code but never run a terminal on it.
+Now I know I can run the terminal on VS code, which provides me a better visual representation of the commands.